 Don't get me wrong, neither city is perfect, but neither is bad.
 I love both.
-Took me a long time to get to a point where I could say that, and I accredit it mostly to the people I've met, but I love both cities.
+Took me a long time to get to a point where I could say that, and I accredit it mostly to the people I've met.
 There are days in Toronto I miss long walks through Kits, and days in Vancouver I'd kill to be at the Brickworks.
 Sorry if you were looking at this post to validate your opinion on your favourite city, that's not really what I'm here to do.
 I'm going to miss Vancouver this summer, but I am excited to get back to my roots for a little bit.

 From me, with love, to you,